ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

 As each shard holds and manages a unique dataset, indexing is performed per-shard and indexes are stored only on the shard that created and uses them.

-## Map Reduce Indexes on a Sharded Database
+## Map Reduce Indexes in a Sharded Database

-When a map reduce index is used, the query results are reduced **twice**:
+When map reduce queries are executed over a sharded database, the results are reduced both by each shard during indexation, and by the orchestor as the query is executed.

-The first reduction is made per-shard, when the query is executed on each shard and the shard reduces the retrieved results by the index.
-The second reduction is made by the orchestrator over all query results after it collects them from all shards.
+1. **Reduction by each shard during indexation**
+   Similarly to non-sharded databases, when shards index their data they reduce the results by map reduce indexes to minimize storage space and speed up response time when the data is requested.
+2. **Reduction by the orchestrator during the query**
+   After the orchestrator has collected query results from all shards, it reduces the entire dataset again before returning it to the client.

+{NOTE: }
-Learn more about this topic [here](../sharding/querying#orderby-in-a-map-reduce-index).
+Learn about **querying map reduce indexes** in a sharded database [here](../sharding/querying#orderby-in-a-map-reduce-index).
+{NOTE/}

 ## Unsupported Indexing Features